← All workflows

 What it handles

-• Complete economic terms with price-per-share and valuation calculations
+• Complete economic terms including valuation, pricing, and capitalization tables

 Required documents

-Company legal name, jurisdiction, fully diluted capitalization table, existing charter/bylaws, and option plan details
+Company legal name, jurisdiction of incorporation, current fully diluted capitalization table, existing charter/bylaws summary, and option plan details

 .pdf, .docx, .xlsx